Resume and Cover Letter Services

 Get tips on how to craft an effective resume and cover letter

-- Drop By Our Office For Help - Come in for a quick 15 minute consultation about your resumé and cover letter, or any career-related question.
-Our Drop-In hours are Tuesdays and Wednesdays from 1 pm - 4 pm in summer, with additional hours during the academic year.
+- Drop By Our Office For Help - Come in for a quick 15 minute consultation about your resume and cover letter, or any career-related question.
+Our Drop-In hours are on Wednesdays from 1 pm - 4 pm in summer, with additional hours during the academic year.
 (Call 310-243-3625 for added drop-in hours in fall and spring.)

-- Attend a Resumé Writing Lecture and Lab - In the Resumé Writing Lecture, a career counselor covers how to write an effective resumé.
+- Attend a Resume Writing Workshop - a career counselor will discuss how to write an effective resume and shows a step-by-step example.
 The counselor also answers questions and presents students with a booklet on writing resumés.
-In the Lab, students bring a draft of their resumés on a disk or USB flash drive and the counselors help them customize the resumé, save it and print it out.

-- See a Career Counselor - For individual help, you can make an appointment with a career counselor in our office.
+- See a Career Counselor - For individual help, make an appointment with a career counselor in our office using ToroJobs.